Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 “Everybody's story that I listened to today is just an echo of everything that I've went through.
 They're just speaking like it's my voice.”

-Megan Halichek
+Megan Halicek

 “As I stand here, I still flash back to the feelings of fear, laying frozen in his office, my sweating shaking body, adrenaline pumping, painfully clutching the sides of the table, waiting for the sick treatment to be over.”